Pandaqi/Pandaqi-Studio/pandaqi-studio/content/sleighwell/_index.md

 ---
-type: "single"
+type: "gamepage"
-gamepage: true
 boardgame: true

 title: "Sleighwell"
-headerTitle: "Sleighwell | Santa needs help delivering presents in a town that constantly changes."
+headerTitle: "Santa needs help delivering presents in a town that constantly changes."
 blurb: "A cooperative game about placing houses and presents such that the sleigh can fulfill all wishes, with a dash of reindeer road and pine tree obstacles."

-extraCSS: true
+blurbShort: "Santa needs help delivering presents in a town that constantly changes."

 downloadLink: "https://drive.google.com/drive/folders/11q1JvlufY06QORspG35SfAKQU4JakWhS"

-headerThumb: "sleighwell_favicon"

 customHeight: "large"
-headerDarkened: true

 color: "white"

-bgColor: "#09163e"
-bgColorLink: "#601a87"

-textColor: "#e6faff"
-textColorLink: "#edccff"

 date: 2024-12-12